Alt description missing in image

 • useRouteParams.types.ts

-Where useRouteParams.next.tsx covers the Next.js app router, and useRouteParams.expo.tsx covers Expo Router.
-The main useRouteParams.tsx retrieves whichever implementation was provided to the <UniversalAppProviders> component and, which is further passed to <CoreContext.Provider/>:
+Where useRouteParams.next.ts covers the Next.js app router, and useRouteParams.expo.ts covers Expo Router.
+The main useRouteParams.ts retrieves whichever implementation was provided to the <UniversalAppProviders> component, which is further passed to <CoreContext.Provider/>:

 ExpoRootLayout.tsx